Why Your Next Laptop Might Not Be a Laptop at All

 The laptop isn’t dying; it’s evolving.
 It’s becoming smaller, modular, more adaptive, and increasingly optional.
 A decade from now, you may still own a laptop — but it might unfold, detach, transform, or simply be one node in a larger network of devices that sync effortlessly.

 The real revolution isn’t the hardware.
 It’s the idea that “your computer” is no longer a single object.
-It’s everything you use to get things done.
+It’s everything you use to work.